GDPR

 The Validity Period of GDPR Certification

 A GDPR certification is valid for no set period.
 When an organization receives GDPR certification, it demonstrates that it meets the current compliance standards.
-In contrast, GDPR compliance is a continuous activity.
-Firms must stay updated.
-Organizations must regularly update their policies and practices, conduct audits, and respond to legislative changes to secure personal data and comply with GDPR principles.
+In contrast, GDPR compliance is continuous, and firms must stay updated.
+Organizations must regularly update their policies and practices, conduct audits, and respond to legislative changes to comply with GDPR principles.

 Understanding the Impact of GDPR on India: Assessing the Pros and Cons